LIBOL/SOL/README.md

     - Ada-FOBOS-L1: Ada-FOBOS with l1 regularization
     - Ada-RDA-L1: Ada-RDA with l1 regularization

-This document briefly explains the usage of LIBSOL.
-A more detailed manual for users and developers can be found in the documentation of LIBSOL.
+This document briefly explains the usage of SOL.
+A more detailed manual for users and developers can be found in the documentation of SOL.

 To get started, please read the ``Quick Start'' section first.